 Why isn’t the space more crowded?
 I’d guess it’s because creating a great product requires two things: being maniacally perfectionist, and deeply understanding your users.
 To be maniacally perfectionist, you need to be immersed in a culture with really high product standards (for instance, Silicon Valley).
 To understand your users in Africa, you need to live in Africa.
 The intersection of these two groups is practically no one, because most people who could live in Silicon Valley would much rather not move to, say, a former tank base in the middle of the desert (where many of my coworkers lived for years).

 One way to think of Wave is as an importer of high standards.
 For instance, in most mobile money systems in Africa, if you try to make a large withdrawal, your local agent may not have enough cash—it could take them hours or days to come up with the money.
 At Wave, we realized this made users sad, so we started predicting how much cash our agents would need and working with them to make sure they never ran out.
 This was a lot of extra work and risk for us, but led to massive adoption from traders—with funds available instantly from Wave, they could often turn over inventory literally twice as fast.
-Every way in which Wave beats other mobile money systems has followed a similar playbook: notice a problem, then try really hard to solve it instead of saying “eh, whatever.”
+Every way in which Wave beats other mobile money systems has followed a similar playbook: notice a problem, then try really hard to solve it even when it seems extremely difficult.

 The “local context plus high standards” theory suggests a simple (though not easy!) strategy to build a high-quality business that helps the global poor: